1. I think therefore it’s not XGH.

 21. Be used to the ‘living on the edge’ feeling.

-Failure and sucess are really similar and XGH is not different.
-People normally think that a project can have greater chances of failing when using XGH.
+Failure and success are really similar and XGH is not different.
+People normally think that a project can have a greater chance of failing when using XGH.
 But success is just a way of seeing it.
 The project failed.
-You learned something with it?
+Did you learn something from it?
 Then for you, it was a success!

 22. The problem is only yours when your name is on the code docs.